meteostat/dev/src/python/api/stations/fetch.md

 # meteostat.Stations.fetch

 After you have specified a query through the `Stations` class you can now access the result using the `fetch()` method.

+## Parameters

-It takes an optional `limit` argument.
+The method takes an optional `limit` argument.
 If no `limit` is specified, Meteostat will return all weather stations which meet the criteria.
 The weather stations are returned as a Pandas DataFrame.

 If you want to select a random subset of weather stations, just pass `sample=True` combined with any `limit` to the `fetch()` method.
 Sampling is useful for performing analysis of larger areas on a sample set of weather stations which represent the whole area.

-## Parameters

 | **Parameter** | **Description**                                                 | **Type** | **Default** |
 |:--------------|:----------------------------------------------------------------|:---------|:------------|